t-clark04/Clark-Data-Science-Portfolio/TidyData-Project/README.md

 Right-click on the file (or double-click on a Mac) and extract the contents.
 Now, open up ``main.ipynb`` in your favorite IDE (mine is VSCode!), and run the whole notebook yourself!

 Note: This Jupyter notebook uses the following Python libraries: ``pandas``, ``warnings``, ``seaborn``, and ``matplotlib``.
-If you have never used these libraries before or they are not contained within your Python Standard Library, you may need to install them before you can run the notebook.
+If you have never used these libraries before or if they are not contained within your Python Standard Library, you may need to install them before you can run the notebook.
 To do so, just hop over to the terminal in your IDE, and type: ``pip install package-name``.
 For example, to install pandas, just enter ``pip install pandas`` in the terminal and hit enter.
 Once all of these dependencies are installed, you should be good to go!

 ## Project Data 🗄️